sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

 * Everything that was mentioned above under [What is missing?](#what-is-missing)
 * The UI might be a bit laggy at times - so touch input will take a second to have any effect.
 Suggestions on how to improve this further are welcome.
 * Volume level of the optional buzzer / speaker is a bit low.
 This is the reason there is no volume control in the settings.
 * Meater probes can only connect to a single device at a time.
-The Meater Block is an exception.
+This does not prevent using a Meater Block.

 ## Hardware